 Where you place your fence is vital.

-Obviously there are always boundary limitations which may prevent you from sticking your fence directly in front of the source of noise however you should use what space you have available to get your barrier as close to the source of noise as possible.
+There are always boundary limitations which may prevent you from sticking your fence directly in front of the source of noise however you should use what space you have available to get your barrier as close to the source of noise as possible.

-Don’t be tempted to use your fence to hide an ugly garden feature that you don’t like, put your fence as close to the road as possible, this will minimise the distance that the sound waves can travel before being deflected which will minimise the amount of sound waves that make it into your backyard or garden.
+Don’t be tempted to use your fence to hide an ugly garden feature that you don’t like, put your fence as close to the road as possible, this will minimise the distance that the sound waves can travel before being deflected which will minimise the volume of sound waves that make it into your backyard or garden.

 It is no good erecting a solid fence if it has a giant gap at the bottom that sound can easily get through.

 Ensure that your barrier covers all spaces.
 Make sure it goes all the way to the ground and has no unnecessary openings for sound to get through.

 There are a number of different road noise barrier options available below: